hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 How can we make this 'folded' 128x32 screen behave like a 64x64 screen ?

-In the API, there is an interface to implement, a [`CanvasTransformer`](../include/canvas.h) that allows to program re-arrangements of pixels in any way.
-You can plug such a `CanvasTransformer` into the RGBMatrix to use the new layout.
+In the API, there is an interface to implement, a [`PixelMapper`](../include/pixel-mapper.h) that allows to program re-arrangements of pixels in any way.
+You can plug such an implementation of a `PixelMapper` into the RGBMatrix to use the new layout.

 ```
-void RGBMatrix::ApplyStaticTransformer(const CanvasTransformer &transformer)
+bool RGBMatrix::ApplyPixelMapper(const PixelMapper *mapper);
 ```

 Sometimes you even need this for the panel itself: In newer panels (often with 1:4 multiplexing) the pixels are often not mapped in a straight-forward way, but in a snake arrangement for instance.

-The CanvasTransformer allows you to work around that (I recently have gotten some of these to test myself.
-This will be a new multiplexing option soon).
+There are simplified pixel mappers for this purpose, the [multiplex mappers](../lib/multiplex-mappers.cc).
+These are defined there and then can be accessed via the command line flag `--led-multiplexing=...`.
+If you find that whatever parameter you give to `--led-multiplexing=` doesn't work, you might need to write your own mapper (extend `MultiplexMapperBase` and implement the one method `MapSinglePanel()`).

 Back to the 64x64 arrangement:

-There is a sample implementation `class UArrangementTransformer` that maps any U-arrangement into a logical arrangement with half the width and double the height.
+There is a sample implementation of an U-mapper that maps any U-arrangement into a logical arrangement with half the width and double the height.
 So the 128x32 pixel logical arrangement would be a 64x64 arrangement doing the coordinate mapping.

+The globally available pixel mappers can be looked up by name (as a preparation to eventually provide them as command-line option), in this case the name is `"U-mapper"`:

 ```
-  // One chain arranged in a U
-  matrix->ApplyStaticTransformer(UArrangementTransformer(1));
+  matrix->ApplyPixelMapper(FindPixelMapper("U-mapper",
+                                           matrix_options.chain_length,
+                                           matrix_options.parallel));
 ```

 In the demo program and the [`led-image-viewer`](../utils#image-viewer), you